 Screen Prospective Tenants Thoroughly

-An important step in renting out your house in Eugene, OR is to screen potential tenants.
-This involves checking an applicant’s credit, employment, income and rental history to find your ideal tenant.
+An important step in renting out your house in Eugene, OR is to screen potential renters.
+This involves checking an applicant’s credit, employment, income and rental history to find a tenant you know has the capacity to make sure that rent is consistently paid, and can easily cover the rent price.
 It's important to be consistent in your screening process to ensure that every prospective tenant is treated fairly and equally as per the Fair Housing Act.

 A landlord wiht a beard smiles as they screen a tenant for their rental unit.

 Be aware of the Fair Housing Act and avoid discriminating against potential tenants based on protected classes like race, gender, religion or family status.
-By screening your applicants thoroughly and fairly, you can help ensure your investment property is rented to a great tenant who will take care of it, pay their rent, and continue paying rent in a timely manner while they live there.
+By screening your applicants thoroughly and fairly, you can help ensure your investment property is rented to a great tenant who will take care of it, pay their rent, and continue paying rent in a timely manner while they live there to ensure you get consistent income.

 Stay Up-to-Date on Laws and Legislations

-As a rental house owner in Eugene, OR, it's important to stay updated on the latest local, state and federal laws and regulations affecting both you, the landlord, and your tenants.
-This includes local laws regarding security deposits, eviction procedures, fair housing, housing safety, anti-discrimination laws, and building codes.
+Rental property owners in Eugene, OR, should all be aware of how important to stay updated on the latest local, state and federal laws and regulations affecting both them, the landlord, and their tenants.
+This includes local laws regarding security deposits, eviction procedures, fair housing, tax deductions, rent costs, anti-discrimination laws, building codes, and lease agreements.

 By staying informed on landlord-tenant laws, you can help ensure you comply with all legal requirements and avoid potential legal issues.
 It's important to prioritize the safety and well-being of your renters while also protecting your own interests and your rental.